danielmackay/Directory.Build.props/README.md

 - `TreatWarningsAsErrors` - Any warnings will be promoted to errors for `Release` builds
 - `CodeAnalysisTreatWarningsAsErrors` - Code analysis warnings (CAXXXX) will be treated as errors
 - `EnforceCodeStyleInBuild` - Code analysis rules (IDEXXXX) will show as warnings

+## What is a `Directory.Build.props`

+A Directory.Build.props file is an MSBuild file used in .NET projects to define common properties and configurations that apply to multiple projects within a directory tree.
+This file helps centralize the configuration and reduce redundancy by allowing you to specify settings that will be inherited by all projects under the directory where the file is located.